isc-projects/kea/doc/guide/api.rst

    }

-If the removal of all statistics was successful, the server will respond with a status of 0, indicating success and an empty parameters field.
+If the removal of all statistics was successful, the server will respond with a status of 0, indicating success, and an empty parameters field.
 If an error is encountered, the server will return a status code of 1 (error) and the text field will contain the error description.